At Akrity, we follow three core principles for every project:

-When WhatsApp started out, their primary focus was solving one burning problem for users: making communication free, to put it rather simply.
+When WhatsApp started out, its primary focus was solving one burning problem for users: making communication free, to put it rather simply.

-Back when WhatsApp was launched, calls and text messages costed a lot, especially if you wanted to talk to someone overseas.
+Back when WhatsApp was launched, calls and text messages cost a lot, especially if you wanted to talk to someone overseas.

 WhatsApp came around and changed all that.
-Now, you could chat with your family and friends for free, irrespective of their geographic location.
+Now, you can chat with your family and friends for free, irrespective of their geographic location.